for the topics to the exam click on this link.

 climate change

-(global warming is very much at the forefront today's scientific and sociopolitical discourse; many issues here worth being discussed: what's nature? generational responsibility, presentism, economic growth, etc)
+(global warming is very much at the forefront of today's scientific and sociopolitical discourse; many issues here are worth discussing: what's nature?
+Generational responsibility, presentism, economic growth, etc).

 WE HAVE A PHILOSOPHY CLUB!